BeemerJ/SamplerPy/README.md

-# PySampler ⏺️
+# Sampler.py ⏺️

 ---

 ## What is it?

-PySampler is an application for Windows that uses WASAPI to record desktop audio with a press of a button.
+Sampler.py is an application for Windows that uses WASAPI to record desktop audio with a press of a button.

 ## What do you need?